Secret-key-based physical layer security for feedback-aided unsourced random access: Introduction

 \section{Introduction}

-In coordinated or grant based multiple access systems, the user must first complete an access procedure involving several signaling steps for identification and registration.
+In coordinated or grant-based multiple access systems, a user must first complete an access procedure involving several signaling steps for identification and registration.
 After that, the base station (BS) performs additional signaling to allocate dedicated transmission resources to the user~\cite{Rappaport}.
-However, performing several rounds of interaction with each user increases the system complexity, especially in scenarios with a large number of active devices or rapidly changing traffic conditions~\cite{Ozates2024Survey}.
-To avoid the heavy signaling burden in large scale systems, unsourced random access (URA) has been introduced~\cite{polyanskiy2017perspective}.
-URA removes the need for user identification, which explains the term unsourced, and it eliminates the need for scheduling based resource allocation, which explains the term random access~\cite{Ahmadi2024RISUMA}.
-Despite numerous works investigating algorithmic and theoretical aspects of URA systems~\cite{andreev2020polar,nassaji2022spread,Zhang2025Sparse,ahmadi2021random,Zhang2024Dictionary,polyanskiy2017perspective,Ahmadi2024RISUMA,Zhang2024Blind,ahmadi2021Unsourced,Yuan2025Unsourced,Ahmadi2023RIS,Yan2025Enhanced,Gao2025Unsourced,Zhang2024Unsourced,Fang2025Polar,Hao2024Superimposed,Krishnan2025Achievability,Okumus2025Type,Li2025Asynchronous,Gkiouzepi2025Joint,Hu2024,Zhang2024cellf }, no work has addressed secure transmission for the users, leaving URA systems vulnerable to eavesdropping and data leakage.
+However, performing several rounds of interaction with each user substantially increases the system complexity, especially in scenarios with a large number of active devices or rapidly changing traffic conditions~\cite{Ozates2024Survey}.
+To reduce signaling overhead in large-scale systems, \textit{unsourced random access} (URA) was introduced in~\cite{polyanskiy2017perspective}.
+In this paradigm, users transmit immediately upon having data to send, without prior coordination with the BS for identification or resource allocation.
+Consequently, user identities are not revealed, motivating the term “unsourced,” while the lack of scheduling-based resource allocation motivates the term “random access”~\cite{Ahmadi2024RISUMA}.
+Although unsourced and random access features offer low latency and reduced signaling overhead by eliminating scheduling and user identification, the system faces significant challenges such as collisions and interference, which must be resolved at the physical layer~\cite{Ozates2024Survey}.
+These challenges make signal recovery at the receiver more difficult and require high computational complexity, which grows at least linearly with the number of active users~\cite{Ahmadi2023Unsourced}.
+Therefore, the main task in URA is to separate signals from unidentified users and recover them with minimal computational complexity.
+Despite numerous works investigating algorithmic and theoretical aspects of URA systems~\cite{Ahmadi2023Unsourced,andreev2020polar,nassaji2022spread,Zhang2025Sparse,ahmadi2021random,Zhang2024Dictionary,polyanskiy2017perspective,Ahmadi2024RISUMA,Zhang2024Blind,Ahmadi2024TWCIntegrated,Ahmadi2024Integrated}, no work has addressed secure transmission for the users, leaving URA systems vulnerable to eavesdropping and data leakage.